-To find the list of absolute Best Wrist Guards for Snowboarding, we have researched many Snowboarding Wrist Guards and what fellow snowboarders and skiers of all levels who bought and used them say about these wrist protection products.
-Based on their personal experiences using and testing them on the slopes, we compiled for you the top 5 Wrist Guards for Snowboarding.
+To find the list of absolute Best Wrist Guards for Snowboarding, we as skiing and snowboarding enthusiasts have researched many Snowboarding Wrist Guards and what snowboarders who bought and used them say about these products.
+Based on their personal use and experiences, we compiled for you the top 6 Wrist Guards for Snowboarding.

-Also, to make it easier for you to making the right choice, we also wrote a mini Snowboarding Wrist Guards Buying Guide and frequently asked questions (FAQs) by other snowboarders like yourself.
+Also, to make it easier for you to making the right choice, we also wrote a mini Snowboarding Wrist Guards Buying Guide and frequently asked questions (FAQs).
 You will find it at the end of this article.

 Weight: 0.15 pounds (0.07 kg)